Minor: Museum Studies

 Effective Fall 2009

-The primary goal of the academic minor in museum studies is to teach students how museums work, both in historical and contemporary contexts.
+The primary goal of the minor in museum studies is to teach students how museums work, both in historical and contemporary contexts.
 Doing so involves learning to critically engage the historical, social, cultural, artistic and scientific dimensions of heritage, both tangible and intangible, within the museum.
-The museum studies academic minor seeks to foster "museum literacy" by introducing students to the processes by which meaning is inscribed upon objects within the context of museums and to the roles museums, broadly defined, play in society.
+The museum studies minor seeks to foster "museum literacy" by introducing students to the processes by which meaning is inscribed upon objects within the context of museums and to the roles museums, broadly defined, play in society.
 Institutions, objects and collections, and society thus form the curriculum's conceptual foci.

 Objects and Collections — The artifact, collections of artifacts maintained by museums, and the information associated with them: